gabriel-detassigny/slack-meme/README.md

 - URL: Set the URL that point to your live version of that script, with /meme at the end.
 - Method: POST
 - Usage hint : "meme name"  "top text"  ["bottom text"]

+## Usage

+Now, you can generate and post memes to Slack!
+Pretty neat, right?

+Simply type : `/meme "meme name" "top text" "bottom text"`

+If you want to see the list of available memes, type : `/meme` without arguments.